Charlie and the Chocolate Factory (film): Critical response

-On review aggregator Rotten Tomatoes, 83% of 228 reviews are positive, and the average rating is 7.2/10.
+On review aggregator Rotten Tomatoes, 83% of 229 critical reviews of Charlie and the Chocolate Factory are positive, with an average rating of 7.2/10.
 The website's critical consensus reads, "Closer to the source material than 1971's Willy Wonka & the Chocolate Factory, Charlie and the Chocolate Factory is for people who like their Chocolate visually appealing and dark."
-According to Metacritic, which calculated a weighted average score of 72 out of 100 from 40 critic reviews, the film received "generally favorable reviews".
+According to Metacritic, which calculated a weighted average score of 72 out of 100 from 40 critic reviews, the response to the film was "generally favorable".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 A. O. Scott of The New York Times gave a positive review, writing "in spite of relapses and imperfections, a few of them serious, Mr. Burton's movie succeeds in doing what far too few films aimed primarily at children even know how to attempt anymore, which is to feed—even to glut—the youthful appetite for aesthetic surprise."
-Scott also praised Alex McDowell's set design, comparing the look of the factory to something out of Fritz Lang's Metropolis.
+Scott also praised Alex McDowell's set design, comparing the look of the factory to something out of Fritz Lang's Metropolis (1927).
 Mick LaSalle from the San Francisco Chronicle found Charlie and the Chocolate Factory Burton's "best work in years.
 If all the laughs come from Depp, who gives Willy the mannerisms of a classic Hollywood diva, the film's heart comes from Highmore, a gifted young performer whose performance is sincere, deep and unforced in a way that's rare in a child actor."
 Peter Travers wrote in Rolling Stone magazine that "Depp's deliciously demented take on Willy Wonka demands to be seen.
 Depp goes deeper to find the bruises on Wonka's secret heart than what Gene Wilder did.
 Depp and Burton may fly too high on the vapors of pure imagination, but it's hard to not get hooked on something this tasty.
 And how about that army of Oompa-Loompas, all played by Deep Roy, in musical numbers that appear to have been choreographed by Busby Berkeley on crack."